brian14708/wh-briefings/statements-releases/2021-03/2021-03-17-statement-by-president-biden-applauding-house-passage-of-paycheck-protection-program-extension.md

 modified_time: 2021-03-17 20:42:40-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/03/17/statement-by-president-biden-applauding-house-passage-of-paycheck-protection-program-extension/
 published_time: 2021-03-17 20:42:39-04:00
-title: Statement by President Biden Applauding House Passage of Paycheck Protection Program Extension
+title: "Statement by President\_Biden Applauding House Passage of Paycheck Protection\
+  \ Program\_Extension"
 ---

 Small businesses are the engines of our economy, the glue of our